Lackadaisy

 Lackadaisy (also known as Lackadaisy Cats) is a webcomic created by American artist Tracy J. Butler.
-Set in a Prohibition-era 1927 St. Louis with a population of anthropomorphic cats, the plot chronicles the fortunes of the Lackadaisy speakeasy after its founder is murdered.
+Set in a Prohibition-era St. Louis with a population of anthropomorphic cats, the plot chronicles the fortunes of the Lackadaisy speakeasy after its founder, Atlas May, is murdered.
 The comic mixes elements of comedy, crime and mystery.
-It won multiple Web Cartoonists' Choice Awards in 2007 and 2008, and in April 2011 was nominated for the Eisner Award for "Best Digital Comic".
+It won multiple Web Cartoonists' Choice Awards in 2007 and 2008, and in April 2011 it was nominated for the Eisner Award for "Best Digital Comic".

 The style of the comic is highly detailed, with elegantly attired cartoon characters that resemble styles from animated films of Walt Disney and Don Bluth.
-The strips are sepia-toned, resembling aged photographs of the 1920s era.
-Launched by Butler on July 19, 2006, the comic updates on an irregular basis, with the most recent update published in 2020.
+The earlier strips are sepia-toned, resembling aged photographs of the 1920s era, while more recent pages can be seen fully colored, often in shades of deep blue.
+Launched by Butler in July 2006, the comic updates on an irregular basis, with the most recent update published in 2020.

+A short film adaptation of the same name was released on YouTube on March 29, 2023.
+A web series following the short film is currently in production by Iron Circus and Glitch Productions, with six episodes, and Olan Rogers joining as development executive.

 Setting

 When prohibition grips the United States in 1920, Atlas May sets his eatery, the Little Daisy Café, as the front for a successful speakeasy called the Lackadaisy.
 Situated at the mouth of a network of limestone caves, the speakeasy can only be accessed from the Café by those showing a pin in the shape of a Clubs card suit.
 With easy access to illegal alcohol and a steady clientele, business burgeons, and the Lackadaisy becomes a premier establishment.

 In 1926, however, Atlas is mysteriously killed, and management of the Little Daisy and the Lackadaisy falls to his widow Mitzi.
 Patronage at the Lackadaisy gradually falls off, bringing it to the brink of collapse, with only a handful of its original crew remaining and doing their best to keep the business alive.
 There is a band that plays at the club, and one of the members is a rumrunner, which brings the characters into conflict with others who distill their own whiskey and moonshine.